bakbakminq/bakbakminq.github.io/_posts/2024-08-16-Paper-Reveiw-2.md

 ![step3]({{ site.baseurl }}/assets/images/PaperReview_AIIDA/step3.png)

 Since there is no label information for the target domain in UDA, it is impossible to align the class-conditional distribution.
-Use the inconsistency between two label classifiers, which represents the target domain region that is misclassified by the two label classifiers
+Use the inconsistency between two label classifiers, which represents the target domain region that is misclassified by the two label classifiers.

 **> Result and Analysis**